| Title: | Missing Data Imputation and Model Checking |

 Additional arguments, currently not used |

-There is method for the object produced by polr
+There is method for the object produced by polr, which

 also returns the estimated cutpoints in a proportional odds model.
 However,